Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ## Building the Application
 Duration: 7

-The application itself has been broken down into three parts.
+The application itself has been broken down into three parts:

 * The building of the **application package** on the provider and the sharing of the lookup database with the application.
 * The building of the application **install script** which contains the functionality to accept an IP address, look it up in the database we just shared with the application and write back enhanced data from the application.